analytics

 Liked what you just read?
 Share it!

-The European Central Bank (ECB) lowered, for the first time since 2016 and from a monetary tightening cycle since 2022, the three interest rates.
+The European Central Bank (ECB) lowered, for the first time since 2016 and from a cycle of monetary tightening since 2022, the three interest rates.

-The rate cut was by 25 basis points, with the fixed rate for main refinancing operations falling to 4.25%, the permanent liquidity-providing facility to 4.5%, and the permanent deposit facility to 3.75%.
+The reduction in question was 25 basis points, with the fixed rate for main refinancing operations falling to 4.25%, the rate for permanent liquidity provision to 4.5%, and the rate for permanent deposit facility to 3.75%.

 After two years of consecutive increases, this is the first decrease in the three interest rates.
-Does this decrease have a relationship with variable rate housing loan installments indexed to Euribor?
-From what can be read on Notícias ao Minuto, DECO PROteste explains that "there is no direct relationship between this ECB decision and housing loan installments, which are indexed to Euribor (in contracts with variable rates)", since "the Euribor rates were already falling, in response to greater control of inflation".
+Does this decrease have any relation to the variable rate home loan installments linked to the Euribor index?
+According to what can be read on Notícias ao Minuto, DECO PROteste explains that "there is no direct relationship between this ECB decision and home loan installments, which are indexed to Euribor (in contracts with variable rates)", since "the Euribor rates were already falling, in response to greater inflation control".

-So, "it only confirms a downward trend, although still timid."
-"In June, for example, all variable interest rate contracts decreased," can still be read in the explanation.
+Therefore, "it only confirms a downward trend, although still timid."
+"In June, for example, the installments of all variable rate contracts decreased," can still be read in the explanation.

-In other words, the installments of these loans will continue to be reviewed according to the terms of the contracts - Euribor at three, six, or 12 months.
-"As for the Euribor, it is likely that a slow pace of descent will be maintained, which is reflected in small reliefs in the monthly payment of the house with each contract review.
-No significant drops are expected," the news reads.
+In other words, the installments of these loans will continue to be reviewed according to the contract deadlines - Euribor at three, six or 12 months.
+"As for the Euribor, it is likely that a slow pace of decline will be maintained, which is reflected in small reliefs in the installment of the house with each contract revision.
+No major decreases are expected," reads the news.

-Want a larger impact on your monthly house payment?
-The credit intermediaries at Poupança no Minuto find the best housing loan conditions on the market for you, through a free mediation service, so you can transfer your financing to another institution and access savings in your budget!
+Want a descent with a greater impact on your monthly house payments?
+The credit intermediaries at Poupança no Minuto find the best housing credit conditions on the market for you, through a free mediation service, so you can transfer your financing to another institution and access savings in your budget!
 Simulate this process here:

 Newsletter